rdoxenham/openstack-networking/documentation/networking-training.md

 ##**So what has been installed for us?**

-Packstack has configured the following services-
+Packstack has configured the following-

 * Keystone - Authentication and authorisation
 * Glance - Image repository